sayyamalam/looper-dashboard/README.md

 ## 1. **Live Monitoring**
 - Displays critical machine data in real-time (Aggregate Height, Main Conveyor Belt Speed)
 - Machine state classification is performed live using ML algorithms.
-- Data is fetched from the database every second and classified live.

 ## 2. **Batch Analysis**
 - Allows selecting a specific timeframe for analysis.